10 Pro Tips for Virtual Selling

 Virtual selling—working a deal remotely when you can’t be there in person—is the new normal for B2B salespeople.

-In 2020, many sales teams simply moved their meetings online via Zoom or WebEx and continued to deliver new business.
+In 2020, many sales teams simply shifted to virtual sales meetings online via Zoom or WebEx and continued to deliver new business.
 They met their quotas and adapted as best they could to the new normal.

 But could they be doing even better?